 Students here have a little responsibility.
 Responsibility helps new students to feel included quickly.

 Longacre is a student-driven program.
-This means that older, returning students in our Mentor Program set the pace.
+This means that older, returning students in our Leadership Project set the pace.

 Our campers are practicing direct communication.
 Four nights a week we gather together to reflect on the day.

 Longacre is college prep.
 We prepare students to get into college the old-fashioned way: by preparing them for success in college.

 The answer is, it depends.
 It depends on whether the culture at the camp is growth-oriented.

 There are three activity periods: morning, afternoon and evening.
 You’ll have 8-12 options.